Theatre in the Round at the Library Theatre: 1961

 • 14 September: The Stage announces Peter Cheeseman is to leave Derby Playhouse to become Theatre in the Round at the Library Theatre's new manager.

-• 2 November: The Studio Theatre company performs at the Wellingborough Trade Union Festival.
+• 2 November: The Studio Theatre company performs at the Wellingborough Trade Union Festival - the famous Centre 42 festival organised by the playwright Arnold Wesker.

-• 11 December: The winter season opens with an adaptation of David Copperfield by Joan Macalpine, who had previously staged-managed at the theatre.
+• 11 December: The winter season opens with an adaptation of David Copperfield by Joan Macalpine, who was also the company's theatre manager.

 Article by and copyright of Simon Murgatroyd.
 Please do not reproduce this article without permission of the copyright holder.